Damascustogah007/PetShop/README.md

 **Note**:
 1. All test scripts has been configured to run on chrome browser
 2. Ensure you have strong internet connection to avoid test script from failing.
-3. If paradvenure test scripts fails, please run the script again.
-Failed scripts deserve one more chance too.

 ### To download test cases
 To download the test cases, follow these steps: